 The NAAV is committed to:

-- Increasing awareness of sexual assault, domestic violence, dating violence, stalking and human trafficking committed against Native women;
+Increasing the awareness of the crimes of domestic violence, sexual assault, dating violence, stalking and sex trafficking.

-- Enhancing the response to violence against Native women at the Tribal, Federal, and State levels; and
+Enhancing the response to violence against Indian women at the tribal, federal and state levels.

-- Identifying and providing technical assistance to coalition membership and tribal communities to enhance access to essential services to Native women victimized by sexual assault, domestic violence, dating violence, and stalking.
+Providing technical assistance to coalition membership and tribal communities to enhance access to services to victims of domestic and sexual violence.

 The Coordinated Indigenous Resource Center for Legal Empowerment Project is a NAAV service that provides survivors of domestic violence, dating violence, sexual assault and stalking with comprehensive, high quality, culturally competent and effective legal representation throughout Oklahoma.
 We serve and support Oklahoma Tribal Victim Advocates with advocacy support through a Victim Advocate Liaison.